-14 songs written by Max Martin that you need to listen to
+Max Martin songs you need to listen out for in & Juliet

 Max Martin is a Swedish songwriter, record producer and singer who has worked with some of the biggest names in music.
 With 22 number one hits under his belt, Martin has established himself as a juggernaut in the music industry and has received numerous Grammy Award nominations over the last two decades.
 To celebrate the Max Martin tracks in the upcoming musical & Juliet, take a listen to some of the iconic songs either written or co-written by Martin and book your tickets for the musical’s world premiere in London.

 Max Martin songs

 “Everybody (Backstreet’s Back)” – Backstreet Boys